 Yes, Local SEO does really work.
 Perhaps more accurately, SEO can really work if you have a good plan and consistently execute on your plan.

-Here’s an example below showing daily clicks from Google organic search for a Local SEO client that invested in Local SEO services in early 2021 designed to enhance reputation and search visibility.
+Here’s an example below showing daily clicks from Google organic search for a Local SEO client that has steadily invested in Local SEO services including the Google Business Profile, NAP consistency, and ongoing content creation.

 In fact, SEO in general really does work.
-Here’s another example of Google Search Console data from the Root and Branch website showing traffic from SEO that increased after a blogging strategy took off in the fall of 2020.
+Here’s another example of Google Search Console data from the Root and Branch website showing continued traffic gains from SEO that increased after a blogging strategy that first launched in 2020 and continued through 2022 and into 2023.

 How Much Does Google Charge for SEO?